Washington Monument: Walls

+Pinnacle

 Pyramidion

-The marble capstone of the pyramidion is a truncated pyramid with a cubical keystone projecting from its base and a deep groove surrounding the keystone.
+The pyramidion, atop the monument, has a marble capstone shaped like a truncated pyramid, with a cubical keystone projecting from its base and a deep groove surrounding the keystone.
 The aluminum apex replaces its truncated top.
 The inside upper edges of the topmost slabs on the four faces of the pyramidion rest on the keystone and in the groove.
 It has a large vertical hole through which a 1.5 in threaded copper rod passes and screws into the base of the apex, which used to form part of its lightning protection system.
 The keystone and groove occupy so much of its base that only a small horizontal area near its outer edge remains.
 The weight of the capstone is transferred to both the inner and outer portions of the shiplap upper edges of the slabs.
 It weighs 3300 lb, is 5 ft 2 in high from its base to its top, and is 3 ft square at its base.

 The marble pyramidion has an extremely complex construction to save weight yet remain strong.
 Its surface slabs or panels are usually only 7 in thick (with small thick and thin portions) and generally do not support the weight of slabs above them, instead transferring their own weight via 1 ft wide internal marble ribs to the shaft's walls.
 The slabs are generally 7 ft wide and 4 ft 4 in high with a 2 in vertical overlap (shiplap) to prevent water from entering the horizontal joints.
 Twelve such courses, the internal ribs, the marble capstone, and the aluminum apex comprise the pyramidion.
 Its height is 55 ft 0 in.
 Its weight is 300 LT.
 The slope of the walls of the pyramidion is 17°24' from the vertical.
 There are twelve ribs, three per wall, which spring from the 470 ft level, all being integrated into the walls up to the 500 ft level.
 All are free standing above 500 feet, relying on mortise and tenon joints to attach neighboring stones.
 The eight corner ribs terminate six courses above the shaft, each corner rib resting on its neighboring corner rib via a miter joint, forming four corner arches.
 Each such arch supports a pair of square corner stones, one above the other totaling one course in height.
 Each corner rib is linked to the nearest center rib at the sixth course via a marble tie beam.
 The four center ribs terminate eight courses above the shaft at a marble cruciform (cross shaped) keystone, forming two main arches that cross each other.
-Two stones, each one course high, are mounted on each of the four ribs, supporting two additional courses above the cruciform keystone, leaving two courses to support the capstone's weight by themselves.
+Two stones, each one-course high, are mounted on each of the four ribs, supporting two additional courses above the cruciform keystone, leaving two courses to support the capstone's weight by themselves.